VH-Lab/NDI-matlab/docs/reference/+ndi/+daq/+system/mfdaq.m.md

 SETEPOCHPROBEMAP(NDI_EPOCHSET_PARAM_OBJ, EPOCHPROBEMAP, NUMBER, [OVERWRITE])

-  Sets or replaces the ndi.daq.metadata.epochprobemap_daqsystem for NDI_EPOCHSET_PARAM_OBJ with EPOCHPROBEMAP for the epoch numbered NUMBER.
+  Sets or replaces the ndi.epoch.epochprobemap_daqsystem for NDI_EPOCHSET_PARAM_OBJ with EPOCHPROBEMAP for the epoch numbered NUMBER.
 If OVERWRITE is present and is 1, then any existing epoch record is overwritten.
   Otherwise, an error is given if there is an existing epoch record.

-  See also: ndi.daq.system, ndi.daq.metadata.epochprobemap_daqsystem
+  See also: ndi.daq.system, ndi.epoch.epochprobemap_daqsystem

 Help for ndi.daq.system.mfdaq/setepochprobemap is inherited from superclass NDI.EPOCH.EPOCHSET.PARAM